lucia2007/tennis_buddies/README.md

 ## Design Choices

 The goal for the site was to make it simple, easily understandable, yet attractive.
-I kept the used colours to a minimum and used just three images for the carousel to make the site more lively.
+I kept the used colors to a minimum and used just three images for the carousel to make the site more lively.

 [Back to top](#contents)
 ### Typography

-Originally I wanted to change the provided font-type, but in the end I was quite happy with the provided one and so I did not make any alternations.
+Originally I wanted to change the provided font-type, but in the end I was quite happy with the original one and so I did not make any alternations.

 [Back to top](#contents)

 ### Color Scheme

-As regards the color scheme, I normally would use a color scheme/wheel, but here I used only one main yellow/green color for the body and only altered the colour of the messages to match it.
+As regards the color scheme, I normally would use a color scheme/wheel, but here I used only one main yellow/green color for the body and only altered the color of the messages to match it.
+I chose colors which are associated with tennis.
 I kept the header and footer white to give the site a clean look.

 [Back to top](#contents)

-# Features
+## Features
 ### Site Responsive Navigation Bar

 ![NavBar Login](./readme-images/navbar_login.png)